-Industries, especially in manufacturing, increasingly need to collect real-time production data to identify and remove the causes of inefficiency and improve productivity by reducing loss.
-In order to do this, you need to have a system that can collect and analyse production data fast and accurately.
-One that can help you identify the root causes of inefficiency and put them right in order to bring your actual productivity much closer to the theorectical one.
+There is an increasing need to collect real-time production data in industries of all types, and even more so in the manufacturing sector, in order to identify and remove causes of inefficiency to reduce waste and thus improve productivity.
+This can be done when you have the appropriate tools that can collect and analyze production data quickly and accurately.
+Tools that can help you identify the root causes of inefficiency and once eliminated will bring your actual productivity closer to the theoretical one.

-Productivity reality does not always live up to our expectations due to unforeseeable circumstances such as unavoidable scheduled production downtimes (due to absence of staff or ongoing maintenance) or unscheduled downtimes (due to unexpected system failure or malfunctioning) or increased number of product rejects.
-These problems are clearly caused by machine inefficiency that can be measured by using the OEE metrics (Overall Equipment Effectiveness).
-The conditions that cause these problems are called “equipment-related losses” (losses related to equipment).
+The reality of productivity does not always live up to our expectations due to unforeseeable circumstances that concern inevitable scheduled production downtimes that may be caused by staff shortage or maintenance, or unscheduled downtimes that may be due to unexpected system failure or malfunctioning, or an increase in rejected products.
+These problems are mostly caused by machine inefficiencies which can be measured using the Overall Equipment Effectiveness metrics (OEE).
+The conditions that cause these problems are called ‘equipment-related losses’.

-There are 3 main measurable components that OEE uses in order to obtain the equipment-related losses:
+The OEE uses three principle measurable components to obtain the equipment-related losses:

 - Availability: losses due to downtimes